percona/portal-doc/docs/rel-notes/february-2023.md

 We’ve improved the design of the User profile page and moved things around to make essential actions easier to find and understand.

-To see how we did, click on your user icon on the right-hand side of the screen, then click **Profile**.
+To see how we did, click on your user icon on the right-hand side of the screen, then click **Profile**, or check out the screenshot below:

 ![User Profile page](../images/user_profile_page.png)